spsforks/SCons-scons-wiki/BashCompletion.md

 1. Append this to your personal Bash completion configuration, usually ~/.bash_completion.
 1. Add this file inthe directory /etc/bash_completion.d (if you have super-user privileges.
-1. Create a personal ~/bash_completion.d directory, put the file in there and then ensure you have appropriate code in ~/.bash_completion.
-I have the code:```txt
+1. Create a personal ~/bash_completion.d directory, put the file in there and then ensure you have appropriate code in `~/.bash_completion`.
 ```bash
 for file in bash_completion.d/*
 do